Homes For Sale DOWN by over 3,000 active listings since last summer but UP by around 1,000 from the same time as Last Year (8,800 Active Listings)

 Oh boy.
 Here we see sales prices starting to rise again as we move into spring and summer.
 But this is not a reason to panic.
 We can see home prices often peak in June and drop the latter half of the year.
 This is cyclical and normal (see how it dropped the same last year in graph below).

 BUT….a year over year comparison is important to get some perspective as to where we are trending.
 A year ago homes were selling about the same as they are now.
 What we need to keep an eye on is if home prices increase this spring and summer again.
 Last year home prices actually rose around $35,000 to its summer peak.
 With inventory starting to rise again we will have to keep an eye on if prices rise again as well.

 This market adjustment is in line with predictions that prices would normalize as supply gained.
 However, what is bizarre is that demand has dropped quickly.
 Many expected supply to increase and hence this would put downward pressure on prices.
 BUT most thought demand would remain a constant.
 These numbers show demand is not remaining constant despite strong economic indicators (employment, retail, growth, etc) and more sellers are wanting to sell at the same time fewer buyers want to buy.

 If this continues, perhaps prices will adjust downward which may actually increase demand again.
 Many believe (and I tend to agree) that affordability is what is lessening demand.
-I believe the same amount of buyers WANT to buy, but fewer can simply because of affordability.
+I believe the same amount of buyers WANT to buy, but fewer can, simply because of affordability.
 Sellers waiting to sell may be wise to list sooner than later to maximize the sales price.
-Those waiting to buy may be in for a treat in the spring is this continues…and prices could quite possibly continue slightly downward.
 Only time will tell…and if we really had a crystal ball we would win the lottery ;).